bridgecrewio/checkov/docs/3. Custom Policies/YAML Custom Policies.md

         operator: "exists"
 ```

-The condition above uses AND logic.
-See [additional examples](doc:custom-policy-examples-1) for complex logic in policy definitions.
+*Note: The condition above uses AND logic.
+See [additional examples](../Custom%Policies/Examples.md) for complex logic in policy definitions.*

-#### Using AND/OR Logic
+### Using AND/OR Logic

 The Bridgecrew platform allows you to combine definition blocks using AND/OR operators.